iai-group/ecir2018-intents/README.md

 # Towards an Understanding of Entity-Oriented Search Intents

-This repository provides resources developed within the following paper:
+This repository provides resources developed within the following article:

 > D. Garigliotti and K. Balog.
 Towards an Understanding of Entity-Oriented Search Intents.
-In ECIR'18, March 2018.

-These resources allow to reproduce the results presented in the paper.
+In Advances in Information Retrieval - Proceedings of the 40th European Conference on Information Retrieval (ECIR '18).
+2018.
+[DOI: 10.1007/978-3-319-76941-7_57](https://link.springer.com/chapter/10.1007/978-3-319-76941-7_57)

+**You can get the author version of the article [here](https://arxiv.org/abs/1802.08010).**

+### Abstract

+> *Entity-oriented search deals with a wide variety of information needs, from displaying direct answers to interacting with services.
+In this work, we aim to understand what are prominent entity-oriented search intents and how they can be fulfilled.
+We develop a scheme of entity intent categories, and use them to annotate a sample of queries.
+Specifically, we annotate unique query refiners on the level of entity types.
+We observe that, on average, over half of those refiners seek to interact with a service, while over a quarter of the refiners search for information that may be looked up in a knowledge base.*

 ## Collection of categorized type-level refiners